shawn11ZX/CodingPractices/common_errors.md

 ## 4.12 sum of tree path
     - to compute time complexity for a tree related algorithm, conside balanced and non-balance (such as a list) seperately
+    - when getting the HashMap<sum, count> from a node, we should return two map, one includes current node, the other does not